Blog

 • Pspell Extension: The Pspell extension has been removed from PHP Core and is now available via PECL.

 These deprecations and removals are part of PHP 8.4 ongoing development, aiming for better performance, security, and maintainability.
-Developers should review their code and adapt to these changes to ensure compatibility with future PHP versions.
+Developers should review their code and adapt to these changes to ensure compatibility with this future PHP version.